Fyzxs/IMock/README.md

 That's it.

-This library takes care of 90% of what most fake frameworks are used for.
+This library takes care of 90% of what most Mock frameworks are used for.
 The development style I follow, [microObjects](https://quinngil.com/uobjects), has us interfacing everything.
-The interfacing of everything removes the need for the other 10% I've seeen fakeing frameworks required for.
+The interfacing of everything removes the need for the other 10% I've seeen Mocking frameworks required for.

 An usage example for `ISomeInterface`.
 ```
 public interface ISomeInterface{
     string MethodName();
 }
-public sealed partial class FakeSomeInterface : ISomeInterface{
+public sealed partial class MockSomeInterface : ISomeInterface{

-    private FakeMethodWithResponse&lt;string> _methodName;
+    private MockMethodWithResponse&lt;string> _methodName;

-    private FakeTobeFakeed(){}
+    private MockTobeMocked(){}

     public string MethodName() => _methodName.Invoked();

     public sealed class Builder{
-        private FakeMethodWithResponse&lt;string> _methodName;= new FakeMethodWithResponse&lt;string>("FakeSomeInterface#MethodName");
+        private MockMethodWithResponse&lt;string> _methodName;= new MockMethodWithResponse&lt;string>("MockSomeInterface#MethodName");

         public Builder MethodName(params string[] responseValues){
             _methodName.UpdateInvocation(responseValues);
             return this;
         }
 ///
-        public FakeSomeInterface Build{
+        public MockSomeInterface Build{
-            return new FakeSomeInterface{
+            return new MockSomeInterface{
                 _methodName = _methodName
             }
         }